Raúl Torrente

-Raúl Torrente Navarro (born 1 March 2001) is a Spanish professional footballer who plays as a central defender for Granada CF.
+Raúl Torrente Navarro (born 11 September 2001) is a Spanish professional footballer who plays as a central defender for Dinamo Zagreb.

 Club career

+Early career

 Born in San Javier, Region of Murcia, Torrente represented FC Cartagena and Mar Menor FC as a youth.
 He made his first team debut with the latter on 8 April 2018, coming on as a late substitute in a 2–1 Tercera División home win over CD Minera.

+Granada

 In 2018, Torrente moved to Granada CF and returned to youth football.
 He was promoted to the reserves ahead of the 2020–21 campaign, and immediately became a starter for the side.
 On 1 September 2021, he renewed his contract until 2024.

 Torrente made his professional – and La Liga – debut on 1 November 2021, replacing Luis Milla late into a 3–0 away success over Levante UD.

+Dinamo Zagreb

+On 4 July 2024, free agent Torrente signed for GNK Dinamo Zagreb in Croatia.